 As the name suggests, the organizations offering the scholarship targets students who grew up in a rural community and plan on returning to one after graduation.
 If you’re going to college in the city, you can still apply for these great opportunities.
 The scholarship awards four $5,000 awards to students who will be majoring in a STEM or medical field.
 There are also two $1,500 scholarships available, and one $7,000.

 To be eligible a student must meet a few requirements.
-They must be a graduating high school senior, be a US citizen, have a minimum of a C grade point average, be accepted into a two or four year college/university/vocational school, and have a NTCA-Rural Broadband sponsor.
+They must be a graduating high school senior, be a US citizen, have a minimum of a C grade point average, be accepted into a two or four-year college/university/vocational school, and have an NTCA-Rural Broadband sponsor.

 Farmers play an integral and proud role in America.
 It’s only fitting that the future agricultural leaders are helped towards their college education.
 This organization aims to do just that.

 There are a few eligibility requirements to meet.
 Students need to be endorsed by three farmers, living in one of the 40 approved states (in one of the 147 approved counties), being under the age of 23, have at least a 2.5 GPA at the time of the application.
 Additionally, students are pursuing higher education in an agricultural-related field, have a letter of recommendation from 3 farmers (who live in the approved counties).